 The district of Platrithia has been inhabited since ancient times, with a pause during the Middle Ages due to the presence of pirates causing the population to move to the mountains.
 What attracted people to the area was the fertile land, plenty of water and the quick and easy access to the closer bays of Aphales and Frikes.
 In the 16th century, people from the village of Exoghi moved down to Platrithia and cultivated the land.

 In days gone by, Platrithia was a thriving community.
 At the ‘Yofiri’ there were kafenia (coffee shops) and taverns, and close by, shoemakers, bakers, general stores, barbers and an olive oil processing plant.
-These have all disappeared and the one kafenio which survived has not operated for three years.
+These have all disappeared and the one kafenio which survived no longer operates.
 The primary school at Platrithia also closed a number of years ago and a kindergarten is now located on the former school site on Monastery Hill.

 On the western side of Platrithia, the Melanidros (blackwater) spring flows and is reputed to have therapeutical qualities.
 It is believed that the water from this spring restored Homer’s sight.
-According to Homer, Odysseus was living in this beautiful fertile area just before the War of Troy.
-Several excavations in the area have led to the discovery of ruins of buildings and graves from the Mycenaean period.
+According to Homer, Odysseus was living in this beautiful fertile area just prior to the Trojan War.
+Archeological excavations in the area have led to the discovery of ruins of buildings and graves from the Mycenaean period.

-North of Platrithia is the stunning Aphales Bay, the largest bay in Ithaca where main beach of Platrithia, the deep-water, pebbled beach of Aphales is located.
+North of Platrithia is the stunning Aphales Bay, the largest bay in Ithaca where Platrithia's main beach, the deep-water, pebbled beach of Aphales is located.

 Sources: ITHACA Past and Present (Spiros Dendrinos Stathi Rafiopoulos, Loula Coutsouvelis)